MeganMFisher/material-ui-demo/README.md

 import RaisedButton from 'material-ui/RaisedButton';
 ```

 Create a property on state called open and set it to false.
-This will be what tells the modal to not open initially.

 ```
     state = {
       open: false,